arcee-ai/mergekit/README.md

 The `tokenizer` field provides fine-grained control over vocabulary and embeddings:

 Inputs with different vocabulary sizes must be aligned using this configuration (or `tokenizer_source`) before merging.
-Merge methods no longer truncate embedding matrices to their common size.
 Use `source: base` to retain the base vocabulary, `source: union` to combine vocabularies, or a model path to select its vocabulary.
 Embedding hidden dimensions must match regardless of tokenizer configuration.

 ```yaml